How GDD Has Given Actionable Insights and Results

 Knowledge is power for WiFi SPARK’s clients.

-So it was a pain for the in-house marketing team at WiFi SPARK that they knew next to nothing about their own potential customer’s habits when browsing their website.
+However, WiFi SPARK knew next to nothing about their own potential customer’s habits when browsing their website.
 Also, the general appearance wasn’t befitting of the high-level offering that WiFi SPARK offers with their product, especially following a recent rebrand.

 As a company, WiFi SPARK has some highly skilled back-end developers who work to provide an uber-reliable and insightful platform to their customers.
-But for Becky and Claire to pull this resource onto updating their own website was a constant challenge.
+But pulling this resource onto updating their own website was a constant challenge for the team.

 “There were only two of us on the team,” explained Becky, “and we were just trying to do everything.”